tpapp/DynamicHMC.jl/docs/src/index.md

 ## Introduction

-DynamicHMC.jl is an implements a variant of the “No-U-Turn Sampler” of Hoffmann and [Gelman (2014)](https://arxiv.org/abs/1111.4246), as described in [Betancourt (2017)](https://arxiv.org/abs/1701.02434).[^Betancourt2017] This package is mainly useful for Bayesian inference.
+DynamicHMC.jl implements a variant of the “No-U-Turn Sampler” of Hoffmann and [Gelman (2014)](https://arxiv.org/abs/1111.4246), as described in [Betancourt (2017)](https://arxiv.org/abs/1701.02434).[^1] This package is mainly useful for Bayesian inference.

-[^Betancourt2017]: In order to make the best use of this package, you should read at least the latter paper thoroughly.
+[^1]: In order to make the best use of this package, you should read at least the latter paper thoroughly.

-In order to use it, you need to be familiar with the conceptual building blocks of Bayesian inference, most importantly, you should be able to code a (log) posterior as a function in Julia.[^MCMCintro] The package aims to “[do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)”: given a log density function
+In order to use it, you should be familiar with the conceptual building blocks of Bayesian inference, most importantly, you should be able to code a (log) posterior as a function in Julia.[^2] The package aims to “[do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)”: given a log density function

 ```math
 \ell: \mathbb{R}^k \to \mathbb{R}